School Caretakers', Cleaners' and Canteen Staff Collective Agreement

 6.10 Abandonment of Employment

-Where a worker (full-time or part-time) is absent from work for a continuous period exceeding three days without the consent of the employer and without good cause, or without notification to the employer, he/she shall be deemed to have terminated his/her employment.
+Where a worker (full-time or part-time) is absent from work for a continuous period exceeding three days without the consent of the employer and without good cause, or without notification to the employer, he/she shall be deemed to have terminated their employment.

 6.11 Termination of Employment